Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 <img :src="$withBase('/assets/img/references/idp-settings/jit-interconnections-conflict.png')" alt="JIT User Provisioning Interconnections Conflict">

-This means that there are some applications that depend on the connection you are trying to update, and it has 2FA configured in their authentication sequence.
-To avoid unusual login behaviours, you have to conditionally switch to **not to use 2FA** for this IdP.
-Functionally, 2FA requires users' identifier to successfully authenticate.
+This means some applications depend on the connection you are trying to update, and this application(s) have 2FA configured in their authentication sequence.
+To avoid unusual login behaviors, you have to conditionally switch to **not to use 2FA** for this IdP.
+Functionally, 2FA requires a user identifier to authenticate successfully.

 You can learn how to conditionally skip authentication using our adaptive script <a :href="$withBase('/references/conditional-auth/api-reference/#execute-a-step')">Adaptive Script Docs</a>.